Singapore's Role for ASEAN's Portfolio Investment

 \section{Gravity in portfolio investment}

-Section \ref{sec:data} shows that ASEAN as a whole has a tendency to invest in faraway countries while OECD has a tendency to invest in nearby countries.
-This section examines the elasticity of portfolio investment to geographical distance for ASEAN and shows that Singapore behaves differently from other ASEAN members in allocating its portfolio investment.
+Section \ref{sec:data} shows that ASEAN as a whole has a tendency to invest in distant countries while OECD has a tendency to invest in nearby countries.
+The result could be misleading as Singapore is by far the largest investor among ASEAN members.
+This section examines the country-average elasticity of portfolio investment to geographical distance for ASEAN with and without Singapore and shows that Singapore behaves differently from other ASEAN members in allocating its portfolio investment.